-Some closing thoughts on Monday’s post for you:
+Some closing thoughts on Monday’s post for you where we talked about squats, muscle damage and recovery.

 So, it might be that it is the inflammatory response triggered by the workout that causes CNS fatigue since they follow a similar time course.